blueneogeo/xtend-tools/README.md

 - if it is a None<T>, it will complete the stream
 - if it is an Err<T>, it will tell the stream there was an error

 This allows you to create lists of Opt<T> which will fully represent a stream of data.

+	Long.stream.apply(4).apply(2).apply(5).apply(none) // none creates a None<Long>

-It also makes for nice short code:
+In combination with the operator overloading, it also makes for nice short code:

 	val stream = Long.stream << 4 << 2 << 5 << none // end the stream, no need to call stream.complete

+Putting all these things together, you can be very succinct in defining stream handling.
+For example, to create a stream, an error handler and a complete handler:

+	// listen to twitter for tweets using async api val tweetStream = twitterAPI.getTweets(userId)
+	// handle incoming tweets
+	tweetStream >> [ processTweet ] .. [ closeConnection ] ?: [ reportError ]

+	// push in your own tweet for testing tweetSteam << test1 << test2 << none